What is a recession and what does it mean for me?

 The U.S. Bureau of Economic Analysis defines a recession as "a marked slippage in economic activity."
 You can think of it as a downturn or contraction, or the opposite of an expansion.

 Whatever you call it, a recession can impact your finances.
 Economic expansions create opportunities: new businesses, more jobs, and higher wages.
-Recessions eliminate opportunities: failed businesses, fewer jobs, and lower wages.
+Recessions reduce opportunities: failed businesses, fewer jobs, and lower wages.

 Recessions normally don't happen every year, but they're not unusual.
 The National Bureau of Economic Research has tracked recessions in the U.S. all the way back to 1857.
-The most recent recession occurred over 10 years ago, from December 2007 to June 2009.
-Since 1945, there have been 11 recessions, which lasted 11.1 months, on average.
-The shortest was six months, the longest 18 months.
+The most recent recession occurred over a two-month period from February 2020 to April 2020.
+That downturn followed a record 128-month expansion that began in June 2009.
+Since 1945, there have been 12 recessions in total.
+The 2020 recession was the shortest.
+The longest, from 2007 to 2009, lasted 18 months.

-The prospect of a recession, which may—or may not—occur in 2020, is no reason to panic.
+The prospect of a recession, is no reason to panic.
 Since downturns happen cyclically, each presents an opportunity to learn and prepare for the next.
-Smart planning can help you and your family get ready for the next recession, whether it occurs in 2020 or further into the future.
+Smart planning can help you and your family get ready for the next recession, whether it occurs in now, in 2023, or further into the future.

 Why do recessions happen?